cdktf/cdktf-provider-googlebeta/docs/googleLoggingFolderSink.python.md

 If true, logs associated with child projects are also exported; otherwise only logs relating to the provided folder are included.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.26.0/docs/resources/google_logging_folder_sink#include_children GoogleLoggingFolderSink#include_children}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.27.0/docs/resources/google_logging_folder_sink#include_children GoogleLoggingFolderSink#include_children}

+---

+##### `intercept_children`<sup>Optional</sup> <a name="intercept_children" id="@cdktf/provider-google-beta.googleLoggingFolderSink.GoogleLoggingFolderSink.Initializer.parameter.interceptChildren"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Whether or not to intercept logs from child projects.

+If true, matching logs will not match with sinks in child resources, except _Required sinks.
+This sink will be visible to child resources when listing sinks.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.27.0/docs/resources/google_logging_folder_sink#intercept_children GoogleLoggingFolderSink#intercept_children}

 ---